unnamedmistress/AutoCompleteSteroids/README.md

 ![Alt text](https://raw.githubusercontent.com/unnamedmistress/AutoCompleteSteroids/main/public/homepage.png)

 # Play with Me

 https://upgradem.herokuapp.com/
 ## Steps:

 1. Clone this repository:
-bashCopy code

 git clone https://github.com/unnamedmistress/AutoCompleteSteroids.git

 2. Install dependencies:
-Copy code

 npm install

-    3. Add API key: Replace YOUR_API_KEY with your OpenAI API key in the .env.example file and then rename it to .env.
+3. Add API key: Replace YOUR_API_KEY with your OpenAI API key in the .env.example file and then rename it to .env

 4. Start the development server:
-Copy code

 npm run dev

 5. Deploy to Heroku: Follow the steps provided by Heroku to deploy your application.

 6. Customize prompts: Edit the prompt in the Pages/API/generate.js file on line 34 to customize the output of the OpenAI.

 With the AI text generator on steroids, you can generate text with ease.
 Try it out today!